seriesnext/seriesnext/documents/term-sheet.md

 Key Holder Matters
 ------------------

-Each Key Holder shall have four years vesting beginning _{key holder vesting period start date}_.
+Each Key Holder shall have 4 years vesting beginning _{key holder vesting period start date}_.
 Full acceleration upon "Double Trigger."
 Each Key Holder shall have assigned all relevant IP to the Company prior to closing.

 Binding Terms
 -------------